Visit two historic castles near Paris in one day

 Vaux le Vicomte – Just an hour’s drive south of Paris, Vaux Le Vicomte is a masterwork of 17th- century splendor.
 Bought by Nicolas Fouquet in 1641, Vaux le Vicomte was turned into a jewel of cutting edge garden and interior design, thanks to the great talents of architect Lois Le Vau, painter Charles Le Brun and landscape gardener Andre le Notre.
 The transformation of the estate took 20 years, ultimately forming the design template for Versailles.
 A long decline of the property as it changed hands over the centuries ended in 1875, when sugar magnate Alfred Sommier bought it, determined to restore its beauty.
 His heirs still own and maintain the property.

 Next, you’ll visit Chateau de Fontainebleau, perhaps the world’s most elaborate hunting lodge.
 Starting in the 12th century as a medieval fortification, it became the hunting lodge of the French royal family thanks to the abundant game, dense forest and local fresh water springs.
 Henry III and IV in particular greatly expanded the footprint of the chateau, adding grand apartments, ballrooms and portrait galleries.
 Over the years Fontainebleau fell into disrepair.
 After the French Revolution, Napoleon I and II restored much of the grandeur.
 Subsequent conflicts saw the estate occupied by the Prussian Army, the German Army during WWII, and the Allied forces during the liberation in 1944.

 - Hotel or apartment pick-up in central Paris

 - Skip the line entrances at both Vaux le Vicomte and Fontainebleu

 - Dedicated knowledgable English speaking driver guide

-Not included: Lunch, personal expenses.
+- Lunch, personal expenses.